DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 Moving The Menu Outside Settings
 --------------------------------

-More than likely your menu will grower is size over time and become a little large to be living in the settings file.
+More than likely your menu will grow in size over time and become a little large to be living directly in the settings file.
 Although the menu does technically have to live in the settings, there are some workarounds that you can do so that your menu can be defined outside the settings file while still being part of the settings file.

 The most common approach is to make a separate file that will contain your menu definition, and then just import that definition in your settings file.